• Skip to primary navigation

 Formulas:

-Here are some crucial formulas for the simple battery charger circuit using an SCR:
+Here are some important formulas for simple SCR battery charger circuit:

 P = I² × R